ymuichiro/quick_learning_symbol_en/06_namespace.md

 await txRepo.announce(signedTx).toPromise();
 ```

-If you want to create a tier 2 sub namespace, for example in case of defining xembook.tomato.morning, is the following.
+You can also create a tier 2 sub namespace, for example in this case, defining xembook.tomato.morning:

 ```js
 subNamespaceTx = sym.NamespaceRegistrationTransaction.createSubNamespace(